sergionfo/Supplementary_1/README.md

 The resulting STA/LTA detections were evaluated using the same reference picks and tolerance criteria used for the deep-learning models.

 ## Evaluation metrics
-The repository contains the scripts used to calculate:
+The repository contains the scripts and the spreadsheets used to calculate:
 Precision
 Recall
 F1-score